Annual Giving Jumps 29%; Mustang Club Gifts Top $3.3M

-Rick Hart is in his second year on the Hilltop, having been named SMU's Director of Athletics on July 16, 2012.
+Rick Hart is in his third year on the Hilltop, having been named SMU's Director of Athletics on July 16, 2012.
 Hart came to SMU after six years as Director of Athletics at the University of Tennessee at Chattanooga.

 Hart's first year on the Hilltop was a successful one, as SMU won four conference championships and had 10 teams compete in postseason play.
 SMU also produced 14 All-Americans, four conference players of the year and four league coaches of the year.
 In the classroom, 186 SMU student-athletes were named to the conference Commissioner's Honor Roll and 29 Mustangs earned Commissioner's Academic Medals.

-Hart also developed and installed the Strategic Plan for SMU Athletics titled, "The SMU Advantage."
+Hart has also developed and installed the Strategic Plan for SMU Athletics titled, "The SMU Advantage."
 The SMU Advantage consists of a departmental vision, mission, values and goals and focuses on a principle of S.P.I.R.I.T.
 (Service, Passion, Integrity, Respect, Innovation and Teamwork).

 At UTC, Hart transformed the Athletics Department into a model program.
 During his tenure, the Mocs captured 17 regular season and 22 tournament Southern Conference championships, more than any other SoCon school, and competed in numerous NCAA Championship events.
 Hart also guided UTC to strong NACDA Learfield Director's Cup finishes, with three of the Mocs' top-5 all-time NACDA Director's Cup finishes coming in his tenure.
 In addition, UTC captured its first Germann Cup in 2007-08, signifying the best all-around women's sports program in the Southern Conference.

 In the classroom, Moc student-athletes showed continuous improvement in overall grade point averages and tied the highest semester mark on record in the spring of 2012.
-In all, over half of the Mocs' student-athletes made the Athletic Director's Honor Roll in each of his last six semesters.
+In all, over half of the Mocs' student-athletes made the Athletic Director's Honor Roll in each of the last six semesters.

 Hart made fiscal stewardship a priority upon his arrival, and with his leadership and a commitment from the department as a whole, UTC Athletics made significant strides towards reducing the financial burden on the institution and adherence to university allocated budgets.